pletfix/hello-plugin/README.md

 Read more about writing Pletfix plugins in the [official documentation](https://pletfix.com/docs/master/en/plugins#writing).

+## Deploying

+When you have finished your plugin, you can upload it on [Packagist](https://packagist.org/) to share with the community.
-> Don't forget to add an entry on the [Pletfix plugin page](https://pletfix.com/plugins) when you have finished your plugin.
+Do not forget to set the hash tag "Pletfix" so that the Plugin is automatically listed on the [Pletfix plugin page](https://pletfix.com/plugins).